Royal Gunpowder Mills, Waltham Abbey, Essex

 Tours of the out-of-bounds parts of the site will be led by a knowledgeable guide, entering particular interiors if appropriate.
 The tour will introduce participants to hidden architectural gems as well as the stories of the site and the purpose for which each structure was designed.
 Sturdy footwear required.

 Please see special restrictions below.
+The walk is approximately two miles long.

 ... very knowledgeable guides and a very friendly group of people.